1. Standard American Beer

 Characteristic Ingredients

 Grist like an American IPA, but with more flaked grains and less caramel or specialty malts.
 American or New World hops with fruity characteristics.
 Neutral to estery yeast.
 Balanced to chloride-rich water.
-Heavily dry-hopped, partly during active fermentation, using a variety of hopping doses and temperatures to emphasis depth of hop aroma and flavor over bitterness.
+Heavily dry-hopped, partly during active fermentation, using a variety of hopping doses and temperatures to emphasize depth of hop aroma and flavor over bitterness.
 Biotransformation of hop oils during fermentation adds to the depth and fruit complexity.

 Style Comparison